 How to become a dog groomer #3: Online courses

-Certified dog grooming training programs are available to most, but majority of them are online.
+Certified dog grooming training programs are available to most, but the majority of them are online.
 Smaller facilities are beginning to add programs to their live curriculum, but there may not be one available in your area.
-Here’s an example of an online dog grooming school and how much it may cost you.
+Here's an example of an online dog grooming school and how much it may cost you.

-Online training is always an option and will give you the information that you need to be successful, but remember that these kinds of courses will offer you very little hands on training.
-It’s possible that you can learn everything simply by searching through the internet, talking on the forums and buying a couple of pet grooming books.
+Online training is always an option and will give you the information that you need to be successful, but remember that these kinds of courses will offer you very little hands-on training.
+It's possible that you can learn everything simply by searching through the internet, talking on the forums, and buying a couple of pet grooming books.

 Perhaps you can check with local groomers and see if they will allow you to train with them while taking your online classes.
-That way you’ll get the professional training you need and the hands on experience that will be required to land a job.
-If you believe online training is definitely not for you, or you simply don’t want to spend money on it, then that’s fair.
+That way, you'll get the professional training you need and the hands-on experience that will be required to land a job.
+If you believe online training is definitely not for you, or you simply don't want to spend money on it, then that's fair.
 Focus on other options.

 How to become a dog groomer #4: Large stores

 You will most likely start off with a simpler job like bathing or checking customers in and out.
-Then once you have proven yourself as a worthy employee they will pay for your training as a groomer.
+Then, once you have proven yourself as a worthy employee, they will pay for your training as a groomer.
 If you choose to take this route to obtain your training as a dog groomer, you will probably be required to sign a contract.

-Before you begin any type of pet grooming training, you’ll have to sign a contract that requires you to stay with the company for a number of years once your training is complete.
-If you quit before the contract is up you will be responsible for repaying the debt.
-You can’t really blame companies for doing this, as many people would probably get the training for free and then leave for a more lucrative job in a private shop.
+Before you begin any type of pet grooming training, you'll have to sign a contract that requires you to stay with the company for a number of years once your training is complete.
+If you quit before the contract is up, you will be responsible for repaying the debt.
+You can't really blame companies for doing this, as many people would probably get the training for free and then leave for a more lucrative job in a private shop.

-A few related articles on dog grooming that may be helpful to you:
+Here are a few related articles on dog grooming that may be helpful to you: